-Poke your hand up into the bag top.
-Move bottom fold so your puppet can issue royal commands.
-You and your classmates could combine puppets for a royal fairy tale show!
+Students poke hands up into the bag top.
+Move bottom fold so puppets can issue royal commands.
+Classmates combine puppets for a royal fairy tale show!

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step